-Why Organize Your Life Documents?
+Why You Need to Organize Your Personal Life Now

-● Your elderly parent passes away without warning.
+- Your elderly parent passes away without warning.
 As part of their will, you are named the executor of their estate.
-You are honored to fulfill this duty, but it will require gathering and processing a variety of legal and financial records that are needed for probate.
+You are honored to fulfill this duty, but it will require gathering and processing a variety of legal documents and financial records that are needed for probate.
 You go into their house and find a 4-tier file cabinet stuffed full of papers.
 Where do you start?

-● Your elderly loved one begins to exhibit dementia and is placed into the care of a nursing home.
+- Your elderly loved one begins to exhibit dementia and is placed into the care of a nursing home.
 You are asked by the family to manage her property and start the process of applying for Medicaid.
-Unfortunately, due to her condition, you cannot ask her where her financial records are or even rely on the validity of her answers.
+Unfortunately, due to her condition, you can't ask her where her financial records are or even rely on the validity of her answers.
 Furthermore, since your loved one is still alive, you will require official authorization to prove that you can make legal decisions on their behalf.

-● A fire or flood destroys your home, including all physical documents as well as your computer.
+- A fire or flood destroys your home, including all physical documents as well as your computer.
 Without a backup of this information, you’d have no choice but to painstakingly request copies of each file; most likely one at a time from a wide range of sources.

 Important Documents Checklist